The Best Restaurants on the Curry Mile, Manchester

-Sanam Sweets & Restaurant
+Sanam Sweets and Restaurant

 For those with a sweet tooth, Sanam is for you.
 Founded in 1963, it specialises in authentic Indian, Pakistani and Middle Eastern desserts and sweets.
-The name translates as ‘loved one’ and the food on offer at Sanam displays the passion that goes into every dish.
+The name translates as ‘loved one’, and the food on offer at Sanam displays the passion that goes into every dish.
 While the restaurant serves traditional Indian and Pakistani food, it is the sweet centre that is the cause of Sanam’s continued popularity.
-The restaurant space gets quite crowded, especially at the weekend, but the delicious flavours and melt in the mouth desserts are well worth the wait for a seat.
+The restaurant space gets quite crowded, especially at the weekend, but the delicious flavours and melt-in-the mouth desserts are well worth the wait for a seat.

 Ziya Asian Grill

-Formerly known as Sangam, Lahori Karahi specialises in cuisine commonly served in India, Pakistan, Bangladesh, Sri Lanka and Nepal to really give you a taste of the East.
+Formerly known as Sangam, Lahori Karahi specialises in cuisine commonly served in India, Pakistan, Bangladesh, Sri Lanka and Nepal.
 Established over 20 years ago, the restaurant boasts high-quality ingredients expertly crafted by experienced chefs.
-If you select a dish from the ‘Lahori Choice’ menu you will be able to tailor the dish right down to the level and degree of spice you would like.
+If you select a dish from the Lahori Choice menu, you will be able to tailor the dish right down to the level and degree of spice you would like.
 Speciality dishes include nehari, haleem and lahori chana, with changing daily specials available in addition to the already substantial menu.

-The literal translation of ‘Lal Qila’ is ‘red fort’, specifically, a red castle in the medieval city of Shahjahanabad in Old Dehli.
-Whilst not possessing quite the prowess of its medieval namesake, the red of the Lal Qila sign is sure to catch your eye, even amongst the sea of colours on the curry mile.
-The interior is pleasantly light and airy due to large floor to ceiling windows, if fortunate enough to get a table at the front of the restaurant, embrace the opportunity to people watch.
-The menu is a comprehensive selection of exquisite Indian food and the team also cook dishes to suit dietary requirements and different tastes.
+The literal translation of Lal Qila is ‘red fort’, specifically, a red castle in the Medieval city of Shahjahanabad in Old Dehli.
+While not possessing quite the prowess of its Medieval namesake, the red of the Lal Qila sign is sure to catch your eye, even among the sea of colours on the Curry Mile.
+The interior is pleasantly light and airy due to large floor-to-ceiling windows; if you’re fortunate enough to get a table at the front of the restaurant, embrace the opportunity to people-watch.
+The menu is a comprehensive selection of exquisite Indian food, and the team also cook dishes to suit dietary requirements and different tastes.